What is stereotactic radiosurgery?

 - Reduced side effects

-Increased accuracy means the radiation beam is less likely to hit your healthy tissue – and so less likely to cause side effects.
-Research shows that this can help to preserve everyday cognitive function and an improved quality of life after treatment.
+Increased accuracy means the radiation beam is less likely to hit your healthy tissue – and so less likely to cause long-term side effects.
+Several studies have shown that this can help to preserve everyday cognitive function and an improved quality of life after treatment.

 - Less likely to need conventional surgery

-In many cases, SRS means you can avoid having conventional surgery.
+In many cases, SRS can be used in place of conventional surgery.
 This means no invasive treatment, no scarring, a quicker recovery period and little risk of infection.

 What happens during SRS?

 SRS can be delivered using many different advanced technologies.
-We use a linear accelerator (linac) and X-ray radiation at our centre in Oxford, while our centre in London has a Gamma Knife which uses gamma rays.
+We use a linear accelerator (linac) and X-ray radiation at our centres in Oxford and London.
+Our centre in London also has a Gamma Knife which uses gamma rays.
 Both these techniques are equally effective in treating brain metastases, but there are some differences in the planning and treatment for each.

 Follow this link if you want more information about Gamma Knife radiosurgery at our GenesisCare Centre for Radiotherapy at Cromwell Hospital

-Here’s what to expect during your SRS treatment plan in Oxford – including before, during and after the procedure.
+Here’s what to expect during your SRS treatment plan in Oxford and London using a linear accelerator – including before, during and after the procedure.

 Face mask fitting

-For your treatment you’ll need to be fitted with a custom-made mask that keeps your head still during the procedure – this helps limit the damage to your healthy brain tissue.
-A sheet of plastic that has been softened in warm water will be placed over your face and head and moulded to fit you.
-It’ll remain on your face as it hardens, but you’ll be able to breathe normally and shouldn’t feel any discomfort.
-The mask will be removed once it’s dried.
+For your treatment you’ll need to be fitted with a custom-made mask that keeps your head still during the treatment.
+This helps limit damage to your healthy brain tissue.
+Sheets of plastic mesh that has been softened in warm water will be placed over your face and head and moulded to fit you.
+They will harden as they dry over 45 minutes.
+Don't worry, you'll be able to breathe normally.

-Before your treatment begins, you may be given steroids to help minimise the risk of swelling in your brain.
+Before your treatment begins, you may be given steroids to help minimise the risk of swelling in the area of your brain that is being treated.
+You will usually remain on steroids for the duration of your treatment and be taken off these gradually once your treatment is complete.
 Once you’re ready, you’ll be helped into position on the treatment couch and your radiographers will fit your custom face mask from your planning appointment.

 Your radiographers will leave the room for the duration of the procedure, but they’ll be monitoring you at all times and you’ll be able to talk to them via an intercom.